Looking for some train trip inspiration? In this article discover 6 of the best US train trips and travel by Amtrak across America.

 There are frequent trains throughout the day between NYC and Albany.
 This leg is also part of several longer Amtrak train trips including Lake Shore Limited, Maple Leaf, and the Empire Service.

-The trip is beautiful any time of year, but my favorite times are late spring and summer when everything is especially lush and fall when the colors of autumn are stunning.
+The trip is beautiful any time of year, but my favourite times are late spring and summer when everything is especially lush and fall when the colours of autumn are stunning.

 Enjoy your train travel adventure